abhijit0/abhijit0/README.md

 - 👋 Hi, I’m @abhijit0
 - 👀 I’m a Software Engineering and Machine Learning enthusiast.
-- 🌱 Master Student in TU Kaiserslautern, Computer Science - specializing in Intelligent Systems and Software Engineering.
 - 📫 I can be reached by email: kurtakotiabhijit@gmail.com

 <!---